 Water wells available for groundwater monitoring are purged to remove water from the pump column.
 Currently, these include CS-1, CS-9, CS-10, CS-12, CS-MWH-LGR, and CS-I. Purged groundwater is typically pumped into the distribution system at CS-1, CS-10, and CS-12.
 CS-9 is inactive, and registered as so with TCEQ.
-Wells with pumps are purged 15 minutes prior to sampling.
+Wells with pumps are purged 10 to 15 minutes prior to sampling.
+Since CS-1 pumps continuously, it is sampled as soon as monitoring parameters stabilize.
 Temperature, pH, and conductivity will be taken prior to and during purging.
 Well purging will be performed until temperature, pH, and conductivity values stabilize.
-Stabilization is defined for pH as \pm 0.1 unit, temperature \pm 1°F (\pm 0.5°C), and conductivity as \pm 5%.
+Stabilization is defined for pH as ± 0.1 unit, temperature $\pm 1^{\circ}F$ ($\pm 0.5^{\circ}C$), and conductivity as ± 5 %.
 Successive measurements will be taken at 5-minute intervals.
 All water quality parameters recorded while purging will be noted in the field logbook.
 Samples are collected from the water faucet tap located at or near the top of the wellhead.